w5xd/NyeVikingPowerMonitor/README.md

 change that design:</p>
 <ol>
 <li>Trickle charging will raise the battery voltage above 6VDC, but that number is
-the absolute maximum input voltage specified for the LTC3525 part that makes regulated 5VDC from the NiCds.
+the absolute maximum input voltage specified for the LTC3525 part I chose to make regulated 5VDC from the NiCds.
 <li>Continuous charging of NiCd's is not recommended by their manufacturers.
 They
 say to bring them to full charge and then disconnect them.
 </ol>
 For these reasons the design published here adds an internal DPDT switch that selects the power source between external 12VDC or the battery pack.
 The battery cells must be removed to be charged in an external charger.
-So going to battery power requires a lot more steps than the original design.
+Going to battery power, then, requires a lot more steps than the original design.
 <ul><li>Remove the batteries and charge them.
 <li>Reinstall the batteries and switch the DPDT switch to battery power.
-<li>Run on battery power now
+<li>Run on battery power
 <li>Open the box and switch the DPDT switch to 12V external to go back
 to external power.
 </ul>
 <p>There is one
-major caveat: the new switch <b>allows both</b> the USB 5V and the battery 5V to be simulateously applied.
+major caveat: the new switch <b>does not prevent both</b> the USB 5V and the battery 5V from being simulateously applied.
 Therefore, do <b>not</b> connect the USB cable and switch to battery power simultaneously.
 The smoke will likely be released from the power supply parts, rendering them useless.
-For normal users who will only program their Arduino once, it should not be too big a burden to remember that the one and only time they connect the USB to program it, remove the battieres!</p>
+If you just build from this plan, you will only program your Arduino once, it should not be too big a burden to remember that the one and only time they connect the USB to program it, remove the battieres!</p>
 <p>The battery is converted to 5VDC using an LTC3525 step-up converter.
 This
-device is limited to 6VDC input, but is designed to take lower-than-5VDC at its input.
-The original pack of four AA NiCd cells would nominally be at 4.8V.
-Alkaline AA cells <i>cannot</i> be used here in a battery of four, but three of them in series (or even in parallel!) would work fine in this circuit.
+device is limited to 6VDC input, while taking lower-than-5VDC at its input.
+The original pack of four AA NiCd cells would nominally be at a safe
+4.8V.
+Alkaline AA cells <i>cannot</i> be used here in a battery of four, but three of them in series (or even in parallel!) would work fine with the LTC3525.
 The LTC3525 will drain them all the way down to below 1V.
 Here is a commercially available board that has the LTC3525 along with the other (tiny) parts needed to make a 5VDC step-up:
 <br><a href='http://moderndevice.com/product/jeelabs-aa-power-board/'>JeeLabs AA Power Board</a>.
-It has space for only a single AA battery, and this power meter will run on that single AA cell for a while.
+It has space for a single AA battery, and this power meter will run on that single AA cell for a while.
 Or wire in the original 4 by AA NiCd cells.</p>
 <p>For battery operation, a substitution can improve
 current draw from the original LM324 op-amp.
-Substitute an LMC6044 CMOS op-amp, and I measure a drop in overall current consumption down by about 1mA from before: from 52 mA down to 51mA when measured in the 12VDC line to the external DC input and while the software is not in power down mode.</p>
+Substitute an LMC6044 CMOS op-amp, and I measure a drop in overall current consumption down by about 1mA from before: from 52 mA down to 51mA when measured in the 12VDC line to the external DC input and while the software is not in power down mode.
+The LMC6044 also features rail-to-rail swing on its output, which opens the possibility for circuit changes to increase the resolution on the forward and reflected power digitizing.</p>
 <p>Measuring current drain with the UNO makes me believe that long term battery
 operation with it is probably not viable.
-Activation of the power shut down code in PowerMeter.cpp, drops current drain for the assembly, with the original LM324 in place, only from about 45mA down to about 33mA.
-Divide the 33mA into the 700mA-hr capacity of my NiCd's and I only get one day at idle.
+Activation of the power shut down code in this git branch of
+PowerMeter.cpp drops current drain for the assembly (measured with the original LM324 in place) only from about 45mA down to about 33mA.
+Divide that 33mA idle current into the 700mA-hr capacity of my NiCd's and I only get one day at idle.
 Actual use to measure power or SWR will shorten that. </p>
 <p>Where is the 33mA going?
 There is almost
 certainly a posting on an arduino forum somewhere with the answer.
 I haven't run across it, though.
 And I am not willing to go after my UNO with a soldering iron to confirm any of this.
-The likely candidates are U1, U2, U3, U4 and U5.
-The datasheets for U1, U2 and U5 seem to put their power supply current draws down below 1mA each.
-The LM324 on my proto board is below 1mA.
-U3 is the chip that PowerMeter.cpp puts into power down mode.
-That leaves U4, which is another Atmel CPU just like the one we put in power down mode.
-Having not done anything to power it down, it likely is drawing power per its datasheet specification that at 5VDC and 16MHz its drawing 14mA.
-If that is what it is doing, then it is half the problem.
 For my own tastes, in the absence of an external on/off switch, I would want at least a month of idling available for the battery.
-That means another order of magnitude of consumption must be found and removed.</p>
+That means another order of magnitude of consumption must be found and removed.
+Any further experiments to reduce idling current will need to be done on a different Arduino board.</p>
  <h2>Calibration</h2>
  <p>The code supports four settings in EEPROM.
 These (roughly) correspond to
  potentiometers on the original analog board.
 The EEPROM settings are: